-As sustainability consultants we use ISO compliant modelling software to help us determine environmental impacts of design decisions in terms of carbon emissions, land and water acidification, resource depletion, etc. It is an incredibly useful tool to help design teams assess and compare different design options in the early stages.
+As sustainability consultants, we use ISO-compliant modeling software to help us determine the environmental impacts of design decisions in terms of carbon emissions, land and water acidification, resource depletion, etc. It is an incredibly useful tool to help design teams assess and compare different design options in the early stages.

 Tell us about your thought piece On Limits.

-The relatively poor individual health of urban dwellers, population growth and increasing urban density makes us even more vulnerable to infectious diseases.
-Pumping biological pollutants into the environment only makes pathogens more resistant and decrease biodiversity, is core to the strength of the ecosystems in which we live.
+The relatively poor individual health of urban dwellers, population growth, and increasing urban density make us even more vulnerable to infectious diseases.
+Pumping biological pollutants into the environment only makes pathogens more resistant and decreases biodiversity, which is core to the strength of the ecosystems in which we live.